Can Egypt's new central bank chief calm currency crisis?

 Egyptian exports fell 19 percent in the first nine months of 2015, with some manufacturers saying currency restrictions made it difficult to open letters of credit to import some raw materials.

-“Everybody has problems with the dollar and they personalize this problem with Hesham Ramez,” said Tarek Abaza, executive director at Naeem Holding.
+“Everybody has problems with the dollar and they personalise this problem with Hesham Ramez,” said Tarek Abaza, executive director at Naeem Holding.

 “They keep saying Hesham Ramez is killing business, is trying to kill the black market so he killed the economy himself ...
 (The market) will have high hopes in Tarek Amer.”